ysyk2021/the-perfect-job-interview-a-complete-guide-to-succeeding-in-any-interview/src/chapter-7-1.md

-Chapter: Techniques for Effective Communication and Listening
+Techniques for Effective Communication and Listening
 =============================================================

 Effective communication and listening skills are crucial in any job interview setting.
 The way you communicate and actively listen can greatly impact your chances of succeeding in an interview.
 This chapter will explore essential techniques that will help you enhance your communication and listening abilities, allowing you to effectively convey your ideas and understand the interviewer's message.